Ann Conolly: Research on Japanese knotweed

 Japanese knotweed (Reynoutria japonica), native to Asia, is one of the most damaging invasive alien plants in the world.
 It became her major research focus and led to publication of a groundbreaking analysis of the history and distribution of this invasive weed in 1977.
 She continued with this research for a further 20 years during her retirement.
 She used specimens from herbaria and information from the horticultural literature in Europe to show how the group of plants now called Japanese Knotweed changed from prizewinners in the Netherlands in 1847 to notifiable weeds in the UK in 1981.
 Her distribution maps showed how the Knotweed hybrids spread across the UK.

 An unusual hybrid knotweed, Conolly's knotweed, ×Reyllopia conollyana (syn.
 Fallopia × conollyana) was named in her honour in 2001 for her 84th birthday.
 This is a hybrid between Japanese knotweed and Russian vine (Fallopia baldschuanica).

 Personal life

-She attended the private Montessori school in Purley followed by Eothen Girls School in Caterham (head girl 1934–5).
+Conolly attended the private Montessori school in Purley followed by Eothen Girls School in Caterham (head girl 1934–5).
 She contracted polio in her teens when visiting continental Europe that resulted in impairment to her right leg.
 She died 17 August 2010.